fawzy-911/Sprouts-AI-Powered-Plant-Care-Application/README.md

 ---

 ## 📂 Repository Structure
-Sprouts/ ├── backend/ # Flask application and AI model │ ├── app.py # Main server file │ ├── models/ # Saved TensorFlow models │ ├── requirements.txt ├── frontend/ # Mobile app built with Flutter │ ├── lib/ # Flutter source code │ ├── pubspec.yaml ├── docs/ # Documentation and assets │ ├── screenshots/ # Screenshots for README │ ├── promo.mp4 # Promotional video └──
+Sprouts/
+├── backend/ # Flask application and AI model │
+├── app.py # Main server file │
+├── models/ # Saved TensorFlow models │
+├── requirements.txt
+├── frontend/ # Mobile app built with Flutter │
+├── lib/ # Flutter source code │
+├── pubspec.yaml
+├── docs/ # Documentation and assets │
+├── screenshots/ # Screenshots for README │
+├── promo.mp4 # Promotional video └──

+---

+## 🌐 Demo
+Watch the promotional video [here](https://github.com/user-attachments/assets/promo.mp4).

+*(Add a link to a live demo or deployment if available.)*

+---

+## 📜 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

+## ❤️ Acknowledgments
+- Special thanks to our amazing team and academic supervisors.
+- Dataset sourced from [Kaggle](https://www.kaggle.com) and other reliable platforms.